Lanah Sawyer: Rape and trial

-Lanah Sawyer, who was from a family of modest circumstances, reported that while on a walk with Harry Bedlow, a gentleman from a wealthy family (who had given her a false name to obscure his bad reputation), forced her into a brothel and, despite her protests and struggles, tore off her clothes and raped her.
+Lanah Sawyer, who was from a family of modest circumstances, reported that while on a walk in Lower Manhattan with Harry Bedlow, a gentleman from a wealthy family (who had given her a false name to obscure his bad reputation), forced her into a brothel and, despite her protests and struggles, tore off her clothes and raped her.
 Sawyer reported the assault; Bedlow was indicted, tried, and, after a dramatic trial in which he was represented by no less than six attorneys, acquitted.
 Bedlow's lawyers argued, among other things, that Sawyer's agreement to go for a walk with Bedlow was implied consent.
 This belief stemmed from a change in the perception of female sexuality, which had developed over the course of the 18th century.
 Gone was the Puritan perception of women as reserved, non-sexual beings.
 In its place surfaced a stereotype of a female temptress, developed from the abundance of literature, both poems and novels, published during the 18th century, which featured female characters actively pursuing men with a permissive attitude towards sex.
 This new perception of women spawned a new attitude towards rape as well.
 In the 17th century women who made claims of rape were more often than not automatically believed since it was thought that a woman would not be so bold as to falsely accuse a man or dare to actively pursue sexual activity on her own, therefore she must have been raped.
 By the late 18th century however, this new perception of women as sexually uncontrollable made the claim of rape less believable, making trials like Lanah Sawyer's, in which rapists got off uncharged, much more common.

 This dismissal of female claims was made worse by the fact that women were also not considered full citizens at the time of Sawyer's rape.
 In her trial, Sawyer's female neighbor testified in defense of Sawyer's character, corroborating the opinion that Sawyer would not willingly go to bed with a man prior to marriage, however the neighbor's testament was ignored due to the fact that she was a woman too, and could therefore not be trusted to have a sound legal opinion.
 It was argued that putting the life of a citizen in the hands of a woman was not proper, a statement that resonated with the male jury, allowing ultimately for Bedlow's acquittal.